Autopilot: Modern autopilots

 Autopilots in modern complex aircraft are three-axis and generally divide a flight into taxi, takeoff, climb, cruise (level flight), descent, approach, and landing phases.
-Autopilots that automate all of these flight phases except taxi and takeoff exist.
-An autopilot-controlled approach to landing on a runway and controlling the aircraft on rollout (i.e. keeping it on the centre of the runway) is known as an Autoland, where the autopilot utilizes an Instrument Landing System (ILS) Cat IIIc approach, which is used when the visibility is zero.
-These approaches are available at many major airports' runways today, especially at airports subject to adverse weather phenomena such as fog.
-The aircraft can typically stop on their own, but will require the disengagement of the autopilot in order to exit the runway and taxi to the gate.
-An autopilot is often an integral component of a Flight Management System.
+Most transport-category autopilots automate climb, cruise, descent, approach, landing, and rollout, but taxi and takeoff generally remain under pilot control.
+An autopilot-controlled approach, landing, and rollout is known as an autoland.
+During an autoland, the autopilot typically uses an Instrument Landing System (ILS) and is certified for low-visibility Category III operations, most commonly CAT IIIa and CAT IIIb.
+Although ICAO defines a CAT IIIc category with no decision height or runway visual range minimums, CAT IIIc is not used operationally because aircraft must still be able to taxi safely after landing.
+Many major airports support CAT III autoland operations during low-visibility conditions.
+Following rollout, pilots normally disengage the autopilot before exiting the runway.
+The autopilot is often integrated with the aircraft's Flight Management System (FMS).

 Modern autopilots use computer software to control the aircraft.
 The software reads the aircraft's current position, and then controls a flight control system to guide the aircraft.
 In such a system, besides classic flight controls, many autopilots incorporate thrust control capabilities that can control throttles to optimize the airspeed.

 The autopilot in a modern large aircraft typically reads its position and the aircraft's attitude from an inertial guidance system.
 Inertial guidance systems accumulate errors over time.
 They will incorporate error reduction systems such as the carousel system that rotates once a minute so that any errors are dissipated in different directions and have an overall nulling effect.
 Error in gyroscopes is known as drift.
 This is due to physical properties within the system, be it mechanical or laser guided, that corrupt positional data.
 The disagreements between the two are resolved with digital signal processing, most often a six-dimensional Kalman filter.
 The six dimensions are usually roll, pitch, yaw, altitude, latitude, and longitude.
 Aircraft may fly routes that have a required performance factor, therefore the amount of error or actual performance factor must be monitored in order to fly those particular routes.
 The longer the flight, the more error accumulates within the system.
 Radio aids such as DME, DME updates, and GPS may be used to correct the aircraft position.